jordan-breton/it-journey-sources/docs/blog/posts/vps-web-hosting-series-part-3-maintenance-additional-notes.md

 ---------

-Commit to the main branch, and voilà, you'll be able to [use your new GitHub Action as explained in the maintenace section](#github-actions), except you obviously want to select the action you just added.
+Commit to the main branch, and voilà, you'll be able to [use your new GitHub Action as explained in the maintenance section](#github-actions), except you obviously want to select the action you just added.

 I leave it to you to create the same kind of **GitHub Action** to upgrade and reboot the server at will :wink: